 - Use our list below and conduct a ‘giving drive’ for items.

 - Organize a fundraiser with your friends, co-workers or classmates.

-- Share specific skills, talents and experience (office skills, IT, event planning, arts, graphic design, handyman, construction, electrical, plumbing, or landscaping…)
+- Share specific skills, talents and experience (office skills, IT, marketing, event planning, arts, graphic design, handyman, construction, electrical, plumbing, or landscaping…)

 We have limited opportunities for Court-ordered community service.
 Primarily limited to opportunities with maintenance and yard work.

 Due to the vulnerable population we serve, the Family Support & Treatment Center reserves the right to deny any application for volunteering for any reason.

 There are meaningful internship opportunities at the Family Support & Treatment Center for undergraduate or graduate students in various disciplines.

 Undergraduate interns must commit to at least 10 hours a week for a full semester.
 Your resume will be requested (please include any childcare experience) and an interview will be conducted before a decision is made.